 Chapel is viewed as an important part of the process of spiritual formation at GLCC.
-Students receive 0.5 credits for a grade of "satisfactory" in Chapel.
-Chapel is regularly scheduled on Tuesday and Friday and on occasion, on Wednesday (e.g. Missions Emphasis Week, Lectureship, etc.).
-Graduates must successfully complete chapel credit for 3⁄4 of the full-time semesters of attendance (for a maximum of 6 successful semesters, even if the student attends more than 8 semesters).
+Students receive 0.5 credits per semester (free of charge) for a grade of satisfactory in Chapel.

+Chapel is regularly scheduled on Tuesday (corporate worship) and Friday (small groups), and on occasion, on Wednesday (e.g. Missions Emphasis Week, Lectureship, etc.).

+Graduates must successfully complete chapel credit for 75% of the full-time semesters of attendance (for a maximum of 6 successful semesters, even if the student attends more than 8 semesters).
 If chapel requirements have not been completed by the final semester, the student may satisfy the requirement with a 3 credit Bible/Theology elective course.